ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 **External Databases:**

-* Developers _may_ be allowed to use any spring-supported database, however doing so can introduce some additional complexity:

-	* if there is a possibility that there will be a need to bypass the ORM layer and write SQL directly to the JDBC driver, differences in SQL implementations may cause problems in higher environments.

-	* Configurations for JDBC driver, any additional driver customizations, and potentially other tools / implementations will have to take into account the changes in database vendors for the environments.

-For these reasons, it is advisable for developers to adopt the database vendor that is used in the upper environments, or that can easily be managed by your database tools (e.g. Liquibase).
+If you delegate vendor-specific features and SQL grammar to the ORM (or Liquibase Changes), it should be exceedingly rare for the choice of database to matter to the application developer - aside from installation and initial configuration.
+The choice of external database may have more impact on devops and/or database administrators.
+Any choice for an external database should be done in consultation with them.

-Databases that are not directly supported by spring require additional configuration.
-Their use is discouraged, unless the database is used in higher environments.
+Databases that are not directly supported by spring will require additional configuration.
+Their use is discouraged.

 ### SQL Database Configuration